Positivity of minuscule quantum K-theory: Results about quantum -theory

 Since the general fibers of $p_d : Z_{d-1,1}(X_u,X^v) \to \Gamma_{d-1,1}(X_u,X^v)$ have rational singularities by \cite[Lemma~3]{brion:positivity}, it follows from \Corollary{zd1-fibers} that these fibers are irreducible projective varieties of arithmetic genus zero for any non-exceptional degree in the range $\dmin(u^\vee,v) < d \leq d_X(2)$.
 The following result describes the fibers for exceptional degrees.

 \begin{thm} Let $d = \dmax(u^\vee,v)+1$ be an exceptional degree of $\cO_u \star \cO^v$.
 Then the general fibers of $p_d : Z_{d-1,1}(X_u,X^v) \to \Gamma_d(X_u,X^v)$ have rational singularities and arithmetic genus one.
-They are irreducible projective varieties if they have positive dimension. \end{thm} \begin{proof} The general fibers $D = Z_{d-1,1}(X_u,X^v) \cap p_d^{-1}(z)$ have rational singularities by \cite[Lemma~3]{brion:positivity}, and it follows from \Theorem{Jcohom} that $D$ has arithmetic genus one.
-In the positive dimensional case, the general fibers are connected by \Proposition{zd1-fibers} and the Fulton-Hansen theorem \cite{fulton.hansen:connectedness}. \end{proof}
+They are irreducible projective varieties if they have positive dimension. \end{thm} \begin{proof} The general fibers $D = Z_{d-1,1}(X_u,X^v) \cap p_d^{-1}(z)$ have rational singularities by \cite[Lemma~3]{brion:positivity}.
+Since there is exactly one decreasing primed tableau of shape $I(u_d)\ssm I(v^d)$ with labels in $[\frac{1}{2},\epsilon)$ by the proof of \Corollary{zd1-fibers}, it follows from \Theorem{Jcohom} and the proof of \Corollary{trivial} that $D$ has arithmetic genus 1.
+In the positive dimensional case, the general fibers are connected by \Proposition{zd1-fibers} and the Fulton-Hansen connectedness theorem \cite{fulton.hansen:connectedness}. \end{proof}

 \begin{remark} When $d = \dmax(u^\vee,v)+1$ is an exceptional degree of $\cO_u \star \cO^v$, the general fibers of $p_d : Z_{d-1,1}(X_u,X^v) \to \Gamma_d(X_u,X^v)$ can be described more explicitly as follows.
 Since $(u_d \cup v^d)/v^d$ is a rook strip, it follows from \Corollary{fibers_geom}(d) and \cite[Lemma~3.2(b)]{buch.ravikumar:pieri} that the Richardson variety $R = Z_d(X_u,X^v) \cap p_d^{-1}(z)$ is a product of projective lines for general $z \in \Gamma_d(X_u,X^v)$. \Proposition{zd1-fibers} shows that $D = Z_{d-1,1}(X_u,X^v) \cap p_d^{-1}(z)$ has multidegree $(2,2,\dots,2)$ in $R$.
 The arithmetic genus of $D$ can also be computed from this description. \end{remark}